 Regional Flavors of Africa

-To celebrate the launch of four new spice blends inspired by iconic regional African flavors, this week we’re taking a look at some of the dishes that inspired them.
+To celebrate the launch of four new African spice blends, this week we’re taking a look at some of the regional dishes that inspired them.

 Is chakalaka a salad?
 A stew?
 A relish?
 In truth, it’s all of the above and more.
 However you classify it, chakalaka is an essential South African condiment that can be served with everything from pap (similar to polenta) to crusty bread, stews, and braaied (barbecued) meat.
 Said to have originated with Mozambican mineworkers in and around Johannesburg, chakalaka is typically made with a blend of beans, carrots, onion, peppers, and tomato sauce.
 Some versions include cabbage or butternut squash, but all are characterized by a signature spicy seasoning made with crushed chiles and fragrant spices.